tatablack/github-notifier-chrome/README.md

 # github-notifier

-GitHub Notifier is a browser extension able to receive notifications from a GitHub Listener.
-Its purpose is to make code reviews easier, by notifying people every time they are @mentioned in a commit message, and providing one-click access to the commit diff.
+GitHub Notifier is a Chrome extension able to receive notifications from a [GitHub Listener](https://github.scm.corp.ebay.com/atata/github-listener).

+Its intended purpose is to make code reviews easier, for example by notifying people every time they are @mentioned in a commit message, and providing one-click access to the commit diff.
+It can also be used to follow the stream of commits inside a team, to focus on a particular project.

-Currently, only commit notifications are supported.
+Currently, only commit notifications are supported (server-side limitation).

+The extension adds a button to the browser's toolbar, which will show the number of notifications currently awaiting the user's attention, and will show them in a popup when clicked:

 ![Notifications popup](./images/popup.png "Notifications popup")